miacodehub/neuron_simulator/README.md

 This project is a real-time neuron simulation built using C++ and SFML.
 The first iteration focuses on modeling simple leaky integrate-and-fire neurons with interactive controls to adjust network size and apply stimuli while observing voltage changes over time.

+Leaky Integrate and Fire definition:

+It’s a simple model of how neurons work.
+The neuron’s voltage slowly increases when it receives input, but also “leaks” away over time.
+When the voltage reaches a threshold, the neuron “fires” a spike, then resets.

+Stimuli function:

+Stimuli are short bursts of input sent to neurons.
+They raise the neuron’s voltage, making it more likely to fire a spike.
+In the simulation, you can apply different stimuli to see how the network responds in real time.

+Applications of the simulator:

+* Learning and visualizing basic neuroscience concepts
+* Experimenting with simple brain network models
+* Demonstrating spike timing and propagation
+* Building a foundation for more advanced simulations used in AI, robotics, or medical research

 GUI with no neurons:
 <img width="990" height="682" alt="Screenshot 2025-08-09 181834" src="https://github.com/user-attachments/assets/83aefe5c-c229-49c2-bc1c-4301b6a83595" />